arjunth2001/PreCog_Assignments/README.md

   - `pdfs= ["Rec_Task/1c1edeee-a13e-4b2e-90be-eb1dd03c3384.pdf","Rec_Task/a6b29367-f3b7-4fb1-a2d0-077477eac1d9.pdf","Rec_Task/d9f8e6d9-660b-4505-86f9-952e45ca6da0.pdf","Rec_Task/EICHERMOT.pdf"]` change this to the paths of the PDF files.
   - `myclient = pymongo.MongoClient("mongodb://localhost:27017/") mydb = myclient["mydatabase"]` Change this to the mongodb and database required.
 It is worth noting that if the collection already exists the code drops it.
 - `mongodatabase` is the mongodb dump for the given files.
 It can be restored using `mongorestore` command
-- `Rec_Task` is the folder containing the given PDFs
+- `Rec_Task` is the folder containing the given PDFs and .csv, .json files for them by tabula
 - requirements.txt- has the python3 modules required to run the code.
 Install them using pip.

 #### Task B